pxc/gitbook/text/49_Browsing_Git_Objects/0_ Browsing_Git_Objects.markdown

     $ git cat-file -t 3b18e512
     blob

-A "blob" is just file data, which we can also examine with cat-file:
+A blob is just file data, which we can also examine with `cat-file`:

     $ git cat-file blob 3b18e512
     hello world

-Note that this is the old file data; so the object that git named in its response to the initial tree was a tree with a snapshot of the directory state that was recorded by the first commit.
+Note that this is the old file data; so the object that Git named in its response to the initial tree was a tree with a snapshot of the directory state that was recorded by the first commit.

-All of these objects are stored under their SHA1 names inside the git
+All of these objects are stored under their SHA1 names inside the Git
 directory:

     $ find .git/objects/